ZentraxHosting/ZH-Eggs/readme.md

 # 🥚 BH-Eggs
-Custom Pterodactyl eggs for BonerHosting.
+Custom Pterodactyl eggs for Zentrax Hosting.

 This repository contains custom eggs built for use with Pterodactyl Panel.